 Description:

-The PASS program teaches and empowers students to gain independence, enhance skills and achieve success within non-academic areas in their post-secondary experience.
+The PASS program teaches and empowers students through evidence-based practices to gain independence, enhance skills and achieve success within non-academic areas in their post-secondary experience.
 The program works with the student in developing plans that are unique to their goals and supports in creating a post-secondary experience that is right for each student.
 The program also supports post-secondary staff, faculty and accessibility services.
-The PASS team collaborate, share practices and advocate beside the student to facilitate a deeper acceptance of autism and more inclusive settings for learners across the lifespan.
+The PASS team collaborates, shares practices and advocates beside the student to facilitate a deeper acceptance of autism and more inclusive settings for learners across the lifespan.

 Are you Eligible for PASS?

 The PASS Program is self-referral program.
-That means you (the student) are in charge of your support through the PASS program from the start!
-Upcoming students, potential students, and current students are welcome to register or email with any questions around the program.
+That means you (the individual) are in charge of your support through the PASS program from the start!
+Upcoming students, potential students, and current students are welcome to email with any questions around the program.

 Email: pass@autismns.ca